Inquest solicitors

-Slee Blackwell are leading inquest solicitors in Devon, Somerset and beyond
+Slee Blackwell are leading inquest solicitors in Devon, Somerset, and beyond.

-As one of the region’s top rated medical negligence firms — consistently appearing as a recommended practice in the prestigious guide to the law, The Legal 500 — we inevitably deal with a lot of inquests.
+As one of the southwest region’s top rated medical negligence firms — consistently appearing as a recommended practice in the prestigious guide to the law, The Legal 500 — we inevitably deal with a lot of inquests.

 Our medical negligence team is led by partner Oliver Thorne.
 Oliver has extensive experience of dealing with inquests.
-You can read here about a maternity inquest he dealt with following the tragic death of a baby at the North Devon District Hospital.
+You can read about a maternity inquest he dealt with following the tragic death of a baby at the North Devon District Hospital.

 Oliver has also dealt with a number of other high-profile inquests, including the following two cases that were reported on by the BBC: